Fort Smith city auction set for Sept. 12

 Fort Smith, Ark.
-(KFTA)— Plenty of surplus items are up for auction in Fort Smith next month.
+(KNWA)— Plenty of surplus items are up for auction in Fort Smith next month.

 The City of Fort Smith Department of Finance has scheduled its 2019 public auction for Sept.
 12.